nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Format: `find n/KEYWORD [MORE_KEYWORDS]`

-- The search is case-insensitive. e.g. `alex` will match `Alex`.
+- The search is case-insensitive. e.g., `alex` will match `Alex`.
 - The order of the keywords does not matter. e.g. `Yeoh Alex` will match `Alex Yeoh`.
-- Only full words will be matched e.g. `Han` will not match `Hans`.
+- Only full words will be matched e.g., `Han` will not match `Hans`.
-- Students matching at least one keyword will be returned. e.g. `Hans Bo` will return `Hans Gruber`, `Bo Yang`.
+- Students matching at least one keyword will be returned. e.g., `Hans Bo` will return `Hans Gruber`, `Bo Yang`.

 Example: